clg-du/r-crash-course/lectures/lecture_01/lecture_01.md

 - can be used to temporarily disable a line of code.
 - can be used to document the code.
 - can be used to make the code more readable.

+## Our first “Hello World!” program in R

 This example is a simple R script that prints `"Hello, World!"` to the console. `print()` is a built-in function in R that prints the specified